The Cheapest Cities To Fly Into in Europe (and Where You’ll Save the Most)

 Keep an eye out for mistake fares

 Error fares are like hidden treasures in the world of travel deals—rare but golden opportunities to save big.
 These mistake fares happen when an airline accidentally lists a ticket for way less than intended.
-They’re unpredictable and disappear fast, which is why our Premium and Elite memberships give you instant alerts, so you can grab these deals before they vanish.
+They’re unpredictable and disappear fast.
+Going Premium and Elite memberships give you the first bite when deals like these drop.

 Book within the Goldilocks Window

-The closer you get to your traveling day, the more you’ll pay for plane tickets.
+The closer you get to departure day, the more you’ll pay for plane tickets.
 To score the best deals, aim for the Goldilocks Window, a specific window of time (typically around 2–8 months before departure for an international trip) when cheap flight offers are most likely to pop up.

 Explore multi-city flight options